Advanced Configuration and Maintenance

 When Lockdown is active, the backup configuration file is sealed — no user or program, including root, can add or remove directories.
 This prevents an attacker who compromises a running process from silently disabling backup.
 To change the backup configuration, enter a maintenance period first (see Protecting During Maintenance).

-For automation workflows, the underlying CLI tools are available:
+For scripting and automation workflows that run without the Dashboard, the following CLI tools are available:

 # hs-backup-config-manager add /var/www